 Emergency Medical Services (EMS) Billing Questions:

-If you receive an EMS bill from us and have questions regarding your billing statement, please contact our billing company (Carolina Ambulance Billing) at 1-800-741-6920, ext.
-330.
+If you receive an EMS bill from us and have questions regarding your billing statement, please contact our billing company (Lowcountry Billing) at 1-800-533-3915.
+If you received service prior to May 1, 2016, you should contact Carolina Ambulance Billing at 1-800-741-6920.

 Since February 2014, the Insurance Services Organization (ISO) rating for the Georgetown County Fire Department has been a Class 4/9.
 This change affected properties depending upon the type of building construction, the hazards of occupancy and other factors.
 Insurance policyholders should contact their insurance agent or company to determine the effect of the rating on their homeowner policies.

 The Class 4 applies to properties in the district within 1,000 feet of a public fire hydrant or recognized water supply suction point, within five road miles or less of the responding fire station, and with the needed fire flow of 3,500 gallons per minute.
 The Class 9 applies to properties within five road miles of the responding fire station but beyond 1,000 feet of the fire hydrant or suction point.
 The Class 10 applies to properties beyond five road miles of the fire station.
 Evaluated individually, the private and public protections may vary from the district classification.

 Did you know free smoke detectors are available from Georgetown County Fire/EMS?
 Free smoke detectors are offered to low income, disabled and elderly individuals.
 The Fire Department will install the smoke detector upon request if no one else is available to install it.
 Individuals must complete and sign a short form stating they meet the requirements.
 Call (843) 545-3271 for more information.

 Community training classes are available upon request to community groups and/or organizations.
 Training includes CPR, first aid and "Talk and Tours" of the ambulances, fire apparatus and facilities.